 A small pilot study of Qualia Life—originally branded as Eternus—was conducted during the winter months of 2019-20.
 Functional testing was done using the AgeMeter® device and software.
 Prior to starting the initial tests, each participant was provided instructions on using the AgeMeter, and given practice sessions.
 After completing a baseline assessment, participants were supplied with Qualia Life and instructed to take eight capsules daily, between about 7-9 am with a glass of water for five days, followed by two days where no capsules would be taken.
 Qualia Life supplementation was taken following this regimen pattern throughout the study period.
 Participants returned to the Neurohacker Collective office to retake AgeMeter testing after 4 and 8 weeks of supplementation.

-The results suggest that supplementation with Qualia Life may support cognitive and physiological functional performance in several areas that typically worsen with aging.
+The results suggest that supplementation with Qualia Life may support healthy cognitive and physiological functional performance in several areas typically associated with advanced age.

 Some Important Changes in AgeMeter Test After 8 Weeks Were:

 - 25% positive changes in working memory* (p = 0.04; effect size = 0.4)